BentleySettin/MeterCTD/README.md

 ## ⬇️ How to get around!

 What are you looking for in this repository?
-- Want to find updated scripts with current libraries?
+- Updated scripts with current libraries?
 Go to [Firmware](https://github.com/BentleySettin/MeterCTD/tree/ba0404429f45d6b78e378566db7e1a76302030d5/Firmware)!
-- Want to know how to electronically connect the MeterCTD and Boron using wires?
+- How to electronically connect the MeterCTD and Boron using wires?
 Go to the [Circuit Diagram](https://github.com/BentleySettin/MeterCTD/blob/ba0404429f45d6b78e378566db7e1a76302030d5/Fabrication/CircuitDiagram.png)!

 ### ✍️ Authors